Bloomfield: Health risk higher in community than from those coming through border

 In contrast, while the new border rules allow for travellers to skip MIQ, they will still need to self-isolate for seven days despite also having to produce a negative pre-departure test.

-Director-General of Health Ashley Bloomfield was questioned on the disparity this morning on AM and said he had advised the Government of the matter.
+Director general of health Ashley Bloomfield was questioned on the disparity this morning on the AM Show and said he had advised the Government of the matter.

 He recognised that the health risk is higher in the community compared to those bringing the virus in across the border, as it was already widespread.

-"They [Government] will take that advice and get advice from right across Government to see whether there is or isn't a plan to actually change that requirement and I think they will look at that very quickly."
+"They [the Government] will take that advice and get advice from right across government to see whether there is or isn't a plan to actually change that requirement and I think they will look at that very quickly."

 Yesterday's case numbers reached a record 6137.
 There were just eight cases of Covid-19 detected at the border.